Mary Quant: Personal life

+Quant met her future husband and business partner, Alexander Plunket Greene, grandson of the Irish singer Harry Plunket Greene, in 1953.
+They were married from 1957 until his death in 1990, and had a son, Orlando, born in 1970.

+Quant died at home in Surrey on 13 April 2023, aged 93.

 Honours and recognition

-In 1963 Quant was the first winner of the Dress of the Year award.
-In 1966 she was appointed Officer of the Order of the British Empire (OBE) for her outstanding contribution to the fashion industry.
+In 1963, Quant was the first winner of the Dress of the Year award.
+In the 1966 Birthday Honours she was appointed Officer of the Order of the British Empire (OBE).
 She arrived at Buckingham Palace to accept the award in a cream wool jersey minidress with blue facings.

 In 1990 she won the Hall of Fame Award of the British Fashion Council.

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2015 New Year Honours for services to British fashion.
 She was appointed Member of the Order of the Companions of Honour (CH) in the 2023 New Year Honours for services to fashion.

 Quant received an honorary doctorate from Heriot-Watt University in 2006.
 In 2009, the miniskirt designed by Quant was selected by the Royal Mail for their "British Design Classics" commemorative postage stamp issue.
 In 2012, she was among the British cultural icons selected by artist Sir Peter Blake to appear in a new version of his most famous artwork – the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his life.
+Pepper's Lonely Hearts Club Band album cover – to celebrate the British cultural figures of his lifetime.

-Quant is a fellow of the Chartered Society of Designers, and winner of the Minerva Medal, the society's highest award.
+Quant was a fellow of the Chartered Society of Designers, and winner of the Minerva Medal, the society's highest award.